winitzki/scall/tutorial/programming_dhall.md

 The result is a set of standard combinators that create larger (contra)functors from smaller ones.

 All the combinators preserve functor laws; the created new functor instances are automatically lawful.
-This is proved in the book ["The Science of Functional Programming"](https://leanpub.com/sofp), Chapter 6.
+This is proved in ["The Science of Functional Programming"](https://leanpub.com/sofp), Chapter 6.
 We will only give the Dhall code that creates the typeclass instance values for all the combinators.

 ### Constant (contra)functors